 After releasing a chipmunk, wash and disinfect the trap to prevent the spreading of disease.

 Chipmunks love to burrow under piles of debris.
 Cleaning up unnecessary clutter and removing cover will make your property less attractive and accessible for chipmunks.
 Steps to take include:

-TIP: Replace your birdseed with a kind chipmunks aren't fond of - like thistle.
+TIP: Replace your birdseed with a kind chipmunks aren’t fond of, such as thistle.

 Get to know the laws in your area before trapping and relocating a chipmunk.